Iraqi forces make fresh gains from Kurds

 - Independence: What is at stake?

-It comes three weeks after voters in the Kurdish autonomous region and Kurdish-held areas overwhelmingly backed secession from Iraq.

-Iraqi Prime Minister Haider al-Abadi had denounced the vote as unconstitutional.
+Iraqi Prime Minister Haider al-Abadi said the latest operation was necessary to "protect the unity of the country", having previously denounced the referendum as unconstitutional.

 Why is Kirkuk at the heart of this crisis?

-Kirkuk is an oil-rich province outside the official Kurdistan region but claimed by both the Kurds and the central government.
+Kirkuk is an oil-rich province and its oilfields are vital to the Kurdish economy.
+It lies outside the official Kurdistan region and is claimed by both the Kurds and the central government.
 It is thought to have a Kurdish majority, but its provincial capital also has large Arab and Turkmen populations.

-Kurdish Peshmerga forces took control of much of the province in 2014, when Islamic State (IS) militants swept across northern Iraq and the Iraq army collapsed.
+Kurdish Peshmerga forces took control of much of the province in 2014, when Islamic State (IS) group militants swept across northern Iraq and the Iraqi army collapsed.

 - Why don't Kurds have a state?